 The team of seasoned veterans at FarmTogether targets investment opportunities offering 7 – 13% returns with 3 – 9% cash yields – net of all fees.

-You can read more about FarmTogether’s investment process and philosophy here.
+Read more about FarmTogether’s investment process and philosophy.

 The online service platform and use of technology to find and acquire farmland offerings allow FarmTogether to provide individual investors with lower fees than the industry average in many cases.